georgian-io/GAL/Short Tutorials/Reinforcement Learning from Human Feedback (RLHF)/introduction.md

 * How is the first step (SFT) different from just finetuning a model like BERT?

   It isn't!
-The first step is the same as finetuning older LLMs.
+The first step is the same as finetuning older LLMs such as BERT.

 * Why do we train a reward model and perform reinforcement learning?
 Why not just use the human preferences to directly train the LLM?